jfischoff/port-utils/EventHandlerPattern.md

 ## Operational Insight Matters

 I think there is view that operational insight is not necessary if your code is correct.
-Even if you code is correct your applications can feel because dependencies outside your control.
+Even if you code is correct your applications can fail because dependencies outside your control.
 Operational insight is necessary.

 The `EventHandlers` pattern allows one to provide the option for operational insight without being directly tied of a logging or metrics library.